Senior Advisor on Welfare and LGBTQ+ issues and Facilitator of the Arts and Crafts Workshops

 Sodabeh qualified as a welfare advisor after completing courses in Advice & Guidance, and Health and Social Care for Adults.
 She became an advisor with MEWSo in 2014.

-Unusually, while Sodabeh's main role is as a welfare advisor, she was once a professional artist.
-For 15 years she exhibited her paintings in various local galleries and her sculptures of Charles Darwin, Albert Einstein and William Morris could be found in gift shops at the Natural History Museum, Oxford University Museum and the V&A (Victoria and Albert Museum).
-Eventually, gravitating towards teaching, she took a Diploma in Art and Design to become a qualified teacher of art and crafts.
+Once a professional artist, for 15 years Sodabeh exhibited her paintings in local galleries.
+Her sculptures of Charles Darwin, Albert Einstein and William Morris could be found in gift shops at the Natural History Museum, Oxford University Museum and the Victoria and Albert Museum.
+Eventually gravitating towards teaching, she took a Diploma in Art and Design to become a qualified teacher of art and crafts.

-Discovering through her welfare work how many of MEWSo's clients find it difficult to express themselves, she began to run the Art and Crafts workshops, a crucial way to help some women open up, unlock their love of art, and learn new skills.
+Discovering through her welfare work how many of MEWSo's clients find it difficult to express themselves, she began to run Art and Crafts workshops, as a way to help them open up about their troubles, unlock their love of art, and learn new skills.

-Her welfare work has also come to include looking after women who identify as part of the LBTQ+ community, who may experience abuse, discrimination and exclusion or who may feel at risk of harm if they were to come out.
-As a result MEWSo now campaigns on behalf of LBTQ+ women and has created workshops where they can share their stories, express their views and gain self-confidence.
+Her welfare work has also come to include looking after people who identify as LGBTQ+ within Middle Eastern communities.
+They can be particularly vulnerable experiencing abuse, discrimination, exclusion and violence.
+As a result MEWSo now campaigns on behalf of LGBTQ+ people and has workshops where they can share their stories, express themselves, gain self-confidence and make friends.

 Some examples of clients' craftwork and their children's artwork.